 Chief Hogan is recognized for her exceptional dedication to training and education, which has been pivotal in keeping the Richardsville Volunteer Fire and Rescue Squad prepared and fully staffed.
 As an educator, Chief Hogan has demonstrated unwavering commitment to equipping her squad members with the skills and knowledge necessary to deliver the highest level of care to their community.

 Throughout her career, Chief Hogan has consistently organized and taught a wide range of classes.
 In the past year alone, she conducted 10 BLS Provider courses, 4 BLS Instructor courses, 4 ACLS Instructor courses, and 4 PALS Instructor courses.
 She also held spring and fall EMT classes for Culpeper County, training 38 students.
-Additionally, she taught two cohorts in Germanna’s Paramedic program, leading 8 lesson/skills days and coordinating a two-day MCI drill with both EMS and nursing students.
+Additionally, Cheree is adjunct faculty at Germanna Community College where she assists with EMT and Paramedic instruction and participates in the MCI drills held twice annually for health sciences students.

 Her dedication to education not only enhances the capabilities of her team but also fosters a culture of continuous learning and improvement within the squad.
 Her passion for teaching and her ability to inspire confidence in her students have been instrumental in maintaining the readiness and effectiveness of the volunteer team.